wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 🔲 ... of standards<br/>
 🔲 ... of repositories<br/>

-From GENERATION to CURATION is the barrier that we have not yet crossed.
-Once we do, all of the dominoes will fall!
+From GENERATION to IMPORTATION to CURATION is the KEY HURDLE that we have not yet crossed.
+Once we do, the rest of the dominoes will fall!

 Permissionless innovation ftw!